team-assure/Semester-Project/Requirements/Report.md

   2. Access Control

      Description: Security requirements around access control should consider the restrictions placed on authenticated users.
 Done properly, this will prevent attackers from accessing unauthorized functionality or data.
+Functionality references should require that the user is authenticated and that the user has the proper roles or privileges to use that function.
+Data references should require that the user is authorized by using a reference map or access control check.

      Link: [Access Control](https://www.lucidchart.com/invitations/accept/1518de8f-6cbb-4010-923b-a17f04cffb25)